 6.2.1 Description

-In operational environment before the AI/ML Entity (i.e., Inference Function) is deployed to conduct inference, it needs to be trained (e.g., by an external entity of the Inference function).
+In operational environment before the AI/ML Entity (i.e., Inference Function) is deployed to conduct inference, it needs to be trained (e.g., by a separate or an external entity to the Inference function).

-The AI/ML Entity is trained by the AI/ML Training (AIMLT) MnS producer, and the training can be triggered by the request(s) from one or more AIMLT MnS consumer(s), or initiated by the AIMLT MnS producer (e.g., as result of model evaluation).
+The AI/ML Entity is trained by the AI/ML training (AIMLT) MnS producer, and the training can be triggered by request(s) from one or more AIMLT MnS consumer(s), or initiated by the AIMLT MnS producer (e.g., as result of model evaluation).

 6.2.2 Use cases